 Stonewall Jackson Statue

-Born in Clarksburg, West Virginia, Thomas "Stonewall" Jackson rose to prominence as one of the Confederacy's most successful generals.
-In 1909, the United Daughters of the Confederacy hired Moses Ezekiel, a Confederate veteran who knew Jackson, to sculpt a bronze state in the general's honor.
-The state legislature approved placing the statue on capitol grounds, and in 1910 the statue was dedicated to much fanfare.
-Many onlookers wore "Lily White" buttons during the dedication, which was a campaign to disfranchise African-American voters.
+Born in Clarksburg, West Virginia, Thomas "Stonewall'' Jackson rose to prominence as one of the Confederacy's most successful generals.
+In 1909, the United Daughters of the Confederacy hired Moses Ezekiel, a Confederate veteran who knew Jackson, to sculpt a bronze statue in the general's honor.
+The state legislature approved placing the statue on capitol grounds, where it became the first statue to be erected.
+In 1910, it was dedicated to much fanfare.
+Many onlookers wore "Lily White'' buttons during the dedication, which was a campaign to disenfranchise African-American voters.
 In recent years, there have been repeated calls for the monument's removal, but the decision rests with the state legislature.

 Backstory and Context

-Assigned to the artillery (reflecting his skill in mathematics) Jackson served in the Mexican War and gained three promotions during the conflict.
+Assigned to the artillery, which reflected his skill in mathematics, Jackson served in the Mexican War and gained three promotions during the conflict.
 He first met Robert E. Lee during the siege of Mexico City.
 After the war, he retired from active military service and taught at Virginia Military Institute in Lexington, Virginia.
 He quickly became known as a peculiar professor to his students and a devout Presbyterian follower of God by his peers.

 Jackson’s career was cut short, however.
 On May 2, 1863, Jackson enjoyed arguably the best day of his military career as he led an incredibly successful surprise flank attack against the Army of the Potomac at the Battle of Chancellorsville.
 Hoping to continue the attack into nightfall, Jackson rode ahead of his lines in the darkness and was accidentally wounded by his own men.
 Taken to the nearby plantation of Guinea Station, Jackson’s left arm was amputated.
 Compounded with a case of pneumonia, Jackson died on May 10, 1863, just a month prior to the establishment of West Virginia and two months before the Battle of Gettysburg.
 His final words were, “Let us cross over the river, and rest under the shade of the trees.”